Sriram200009/PowerBI-Projects/Customer Churn Analysis /Readme.md

 Creating Reference Tables:

-For each affected column (age, credit_score, balance), created a new reference table:
+- For each affected column (age, credit_score, balance), created a new reference table:

-Right-clicked on the original query in the Queries pane and selected "Reference".
+- Right-clicked on the original query in the Queries pane and selected "Reference".

 ##### Removing Unnecessary Columns:

-In each reference table, removed all columns except the one of interest.
+- In each reference table, removed all columns except the one of interest.

 ##### Eliminating Duplicates:

-Removed duplicate rows to have a list of unique group labels.
+- Removed duplicate rows to have a list of unique group labels.

 ##### Adding Index for Custom Sort Order:

-Added an Index Column that assigns a numerical value representing the desired sort order.
+- Added an Index Column that assigns a numerical value representing the desired sort order.

-Used the "Conditional Column" option to manually set index values based on logical order.
+- Used the "Conditional Column" option to manually set index values based on logical order.

 ##### Changing Data Types:

-Ensured the index columns were set to Whole Number data type for proper sorting.
+- Ensured the index columns were set to Whole Number data type for proper sorting.

 ##### Implementing Custom Sort in the Model:

-In the main data table, used the "Sort By Column" feature to sort the grouped column based on the index from the reference table.
+- In the main data table, used the "Sort By Column" feature to sort the grouped column based on the index from the reference table.

 ##### Renaming Columns for Clarity

 Updated column names to be more descriptive, enhancing readability in reports and visualizations:

-active_member ➔ "Active Status"
+- active_member ➔ "Active Status"

-customer_id ➔ "Customer ID"
+- customer_id ➔ "Customer ID"

-balance ➔ "Account Balance"
+- balance ➔ "Account Balance"

-products_number ➔ "Product"
+- products_number ➔ "Product"

-5. Finalizing Data Preparation
+#### Finalizing Data Preparation

-After completing all transformations and verifications:
+- After completing all transformations and verifications:

-Clicked on "Close & Apply" in Power Query Editor.
+- Clicked on "Close & Apply" in Power Query Editor.

-Loaded the cleaned and transformed data into Power BI for analysis and visualization.
+- Loaded the cleaned and transformed data into Power BI for analysis and visualization.

-Result:

-Ended up with four well-structured tables ready for data modeling and report creation.

 ### 2. **Data Modeling**